COVID-19 Immunity Task Force: Purpose

 A Vaccine Surveillance Reference Group (VSRG) was also established within the CITF to monitor the safety and effectiveness of COVID-19 vaccines made available in Canada.

+A pie chart showing the allocation of funds Trudeau put into each sector of the CITF.

+The task force was to also estimate how many Canadians were immune to the SARS-CoV-2 virus.

+Findings

+Catherine Hankins reported that less than 1% of 10,000 samples tested positive for antibodies to SARS-CoV-2.

+The CITF also found that one in 100 Canadians were infected with COVID-19 during the first wave of the pandemic.

+Canadian Blood Services analyzed over 30,000 blood samples in total.

 Task Force membership

-The CITF Board is composed of doctors, infectious disease experts, and policy makers.
+The CITF Board was composed of doctors, infectious disease experts, and policy makers.